House lifting project we completed in Staten Island, NY

 2. Ask About the House Moving Equipment They Use

-Experience and know-how are both great to have, but without the right tools and equipment, a house lifting or re-location project easily can get delayed or derailed.
+Experience and know-how are both great to have, but without the right tools and equipment, a house lifting or re-location project can easily be delayed or derailed.

 When performing an on-site move, a Power Dolly System is the safest and best way to transport your structure.
 This system drives the same wheels that are supporting the building and does so remotely with a proportional control system.
 This allows for speeds that range from imperceptible to a slow walk.
 Further, it allows for gradual speed transitions so there are never any jerking motions to destabilize the house.

-We use the Buckingham Unified Jacking System and Buckingham Power Dolly System as well as all of their other house moving and lifting equipment for our projects.
-You can see this equipment at www.buckinghamequipment.com
+We use the Buckingham Unified Jacking System and Buckingham Power Dolly System for our projects.
+The quality of the equipment we use is so important to us that we design and manufacture our own line of house moving equipment.
+You can see this equipment at www.buckinghamequipment.com.

 3. Ask for References